fleurdulicoder/prototypes/marinecorps/themeuniversal/README.md

 $ cd dist/
 $ http-server

-Copy http address and past into the browser and review the html.
+Copy http address and pass it to the browser for viewing the html.

 Universal SCSS